AdamTakvam/DrBash/README.md

 ## Usage
 How the scripts are used varies depending on the directory they are found in:

-* Root of repo: These are all top-level executable scripts.
-After completing the installation steps described above, you can run them by just specifying the filename without the .sh extension (as they appear in `~/bin`).
-These should all be relatively complete and mature top-level scripts with their own help (-h) and everything.
-So approach them as any other software you install via packages.
+* Root of repo: These are scripts related to packaging and installing the platform itself as well as some files to help make developing new scripts on the platform as painless as possible.

+* lib : These scripts are intended to be sourced by other scripts in order to provide library-like functionality.

 * env: The scripts in this subdirectory are intended to be sourced into your environment to be used.
 I suggest adding a `for` loop (warning: the `source` command doesn't always work how you might expect with wildcards) to your `.bashrc` so that they will always be available as any other built-in commands.
 Here's the copy-pasta for you:

 ```